 A one-size-fits-all approach won’t yield the best results, so your marketing efforts will have to be tailored accordingly.
 As you test tactics and learn what works, you can adjust your strategy to better reach your best potential visitors.

 3. Increase Exposure by Partnering with Influencers

 Influencer marketing is becoming a huge strategy for brands across the tourism industry.
 And that’s because it works.
 If you’re unfamiliar with the term, influencers are people who have established a dedicated following for their own personal brands.
-These people are usually bloggers, YouTubers and Instagram personalities.
-Since influencers have highly engaged audiences, Convention and Visitors Bureaus and Destination Marketing Organizations are turning to them to create content about their hotel, tourist attractions, etc.
+These people are usually bloggers, YouTubers, TikTokers, and Instagram personalities.
+Since influencers have highly engaged audiences, Convention and Visitors Bureaus and Destination Marketing Organizations are turning to them to create content about their hotels, tourist attractions, and other points of interest.

 To get started with an influencer marketing strategy, do some research about influencers who already post content about your industry.
 When you’ve created a list of potential influencers, reach out to set up an exchange.
 An example of an exchange could be an influencer visiting your area for free, and the influencer will create a YouTube video about their experience.
 This is a win-win for both parties.
 The influencer will have the opportunity to create original content for their following and your brand will be exposed to a new audience.

 4. Create Destination Videos That Appeal to the Right Tourists

 It’s common knowledge that videos are one of the most popular ways people like to receive information.
 If you’re looking to make splash on social media, begin to create exciting videos not just about a single tourist destination, but about your city as a whole.